eriktorsner/wp-bootstrap/README.md

 **taxonomies** Used during the export process.
 Contains zero or more keys with either a string or array as the value.
 Use asterisk (*) if you want to include all terms in the taxonomy.
 Use an array of term slugs if you want to only include specific terms from that taxonomy.

+###Section: references
-**references** Used during the import process.
+Used during the import process.
 This is a structure that describes option values (in the wp_option table) that contains references to a page or a taxonomy term.
 The reference item can contain a "posts" and a "terms" object describing settings that points to either posts or taxonomy terms.
 Each of these objects contains one single member "options" referring to the wp_options table (support for other references will be added later).
 The "options" member contains an array with names of options in the wp_option table.
 There are three ways to refer to an option:

   - **1.** A simple string, for instance "page_on_front".
 Meaning that there is an option in the wp_options table named "page_on_front" and that option is a reference to a post ID.
   - **2.** An object with a single name-value pair, for instance {"mysetting": "[2]"} or {"mysetting2":"->page_id"} meaning: